The PRSA’s principles for representative democracy lead to specific design elements:

 → Above-the-line voting should not be used.

-→ Casual vacancies should not be filled by party appointment.
+→ Casual vacancies should not be filled by party appointment. - Systems that vary the value of votes:

 → Exclusionary thresholds should not be used.